epw/consensus/consensus.md

 \Begin{MC}

 In general, you should shape the reality break to the player's chosen part of their Mage's paradigm (either by making it more prominent, or inverting it), and to the rending magic that caused the break in the first place.

-Work with the player to write a move that, when triggered, brings the mage back closer to reality.
-This should be a relatively easy trigger for the mage’s player to push for, because they’ll need to do it 6 times in order to escape the reality break (once for each section of a full status track.)
-You will also make a status track, representing the strength of the reality break.

-You will frame three scenes for the mage.
-At the beginning of each of these scenes, the strength of reality break track will advance once.
-During each scene, you may advance the strength of reality break track as a soft move in response to the mage going along with the scene or failing to learn their lesson.
-This means that by the end of the third scene, either the mage will have advanced their escape track to code N and broken out of the reality break, or the strength of reality break track will reach code N in which case… the mage is trapped in that reality permanently.
-They are no longer a playable character, though you may bring them back as a threat later, these mages are unbound by the laws of the Consensus and can be very dangerous for everyone.
+You'll find rules for this in the Status Tracks chapter, including their construction and how play determines what happens to a Mage caught in one.

 Be especially cognizent of established safety rules like Lines and Veils when defining reality breaks.
 They are meant to challenge the character, and your instincts may take you to places that challenge the player as well.
 This is fine, so long as no-one at the table has ruled against whatever element you seek to include.